CMS: Everything You Need to Know

 - Access: Ever tried to access a certain file, but were denied?
 This is due to restrictions set by the metadata.
 It tells the system to block anyone not fulfilling a specific requirement

 - Content type

 Some advanced CMSs may include a ton more fields to fill out, like vanity URLs, redirect rules, on and off times, and much more.
 Whether these myriad of fields are optional or not depends on what your developers have decided and what is possible in the CMS.

-The ability to create web pages with web pages in the Internet browser does probably not impress neither you nor your organisation as it might have done in 1998.
+The ability to create web pages in the Internet browser does probably not impress neither you nor your organization as it might have done in 1998.
 While web content management is a must, users today expect something more of a CMS; they expect it to also provide a solution for marketing automation.

 Today some CMSs provide integrated marketing automation tools, while others offer integrations through plugins or apps.
-Some CMSs don’t feature marketing automation tools or the possibility for them at all, and need to be customised by developers to make the glove fit the hand.
+Some CMSs don’t feature marketing automation tools or the possibility for them at all, and need to be customized by developers.

-If marketing automation is your cup of tea, and if you’re working with marketing it probably is, you have to make sure that any CMS you consider have the ability to integrate with these kinds of tools in one way or the other.
+If marketing automation is relevant for your organization, you have to make sure that any CMS you consider have the ability to integrate with these kinds of tools in one way or the other.

 Marketing automation tools give you the opportunity to do the following functions, among others:

 - Efficient delivery of messages and follow-up of leads

 - Content marketing